OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaFabricMaterial.md

         default: [ 0, 0, 0 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">the color/amount of light that is transmitted through the surface.</p>
+        <p class="scene-class-attr-comment">the color/amount of light that is transmitted through the surface.</p>

     </p>